Role: UX Design lead

 Concept testing was conducted with our 12 test users using mid-fi prototypes.
 Insights were clustered and pain points addressed.

-• Confusion over collaborative working; concerns still on saving over others files.
-We need to find ways to build trust or users won't use these features.
+• Confusion over collaborative working; concerns still on saving over others' files.
+We need to find ways to build trust, or our customers will not use these features.

 • Positive feedback on interface for projects and concept of 'Teams'

-Following design amends and creating of a hi-fi prototype, we ran an unmoderated test in Useberry to test some concepts that were identified as potentially challenging during our user tests.
+Following design amends and creation of a hi-fi prototype, we ran an unmoderated test in Useberry to test some concepts that were identified as potentially challenging during our user tests.

 We used 20 testers in the house building industry.